The Grants Review and Awards Committee

 A protégé of medical pioneer Dr Judah Folkman, Dr Li has been engaged in research focused on angiogenesis and its practical applications in ophthalmology, cancer, wound and tissue repair, cardiovascular diseases, and other pathologies.
 A major part of Dr Li’s work focuses on translating science to practical interventions that improve health outcomes for individuals and populations using angiogenesis-based therapies.
 Dr Li has testified before congressional and other governmental audiences on the impact of angiogenesis in healthcare, and he works internationally with medical, scientific, bio-pharmaceutical, device, payor, and health policy audiences.
 His non-profit work has been cited by The New York Times, Fortune, and CNN.
 He has also been a speaker at a TED conference, and is a member of the Clinton Global Initiative.

-Dr Li has served on faculties at Harvard Medical School in Boston, MA, USA, Tufts University in Medford, MA, USA, and the Geisel School of Medicine at Dartmouth, NH, USA.
+Dr Li has served on faculties at Harvard Medical School in Boston, MA, USA, Tufts University in Medford, Massachusetts, and the Geisel School of Medicine at Dartmouth, New Hampshire.
 He has numerous papers in Science, the New England Journal of Medicine, The Lancet, and other leading peer-reviewed medical journals.

 Professor Masahito Ohji, MD

 Professor Ohji is Chair of the Department of Ophthalmology at Shiga University of Medical Science in Otsu, Japan.
-He graduated from Osaka University Medical School, Suita, Japan in 1983, and had become Assistant Professor of the Department of Ophthalmology by 1993.
-Professor Ohji is on the editorial board for a range of journals, including the Japanese Journal of Ophthalmology, and is Co-editor of Graefe's Archive for Clinical and Experimental Ophthalmology.
-He is also a committee member of both the Japanese Retina and Vitreous Society and the Japanese Society for Ocular Circulation, and is a Scientific Advisor for Age-Related Macular Degeneration (AMD) Alliance International.
+He graduated from Osaka University Medical School, Suita, Japan, in 1983, and had become Assistant Professor of the Department of Ophthalmology by 1993.
+Professor Ohji has been on the editorial board for a range of journals and is Co-editor of Graefe's Archive for Clinical and Experimental Ophthalmology.
+He is also a board of trustees of the Japanese Ophthalmological Society and is an executive director of both and the Japanese Retina and Vitreous Society and the Japanese Society for Ocular Circulation, and is an executive committee member of the Club Jules Gonin.

 Professor Daniel Pauleikhoff, MD

-Professor Pauleikhoff was awarded his MD from the University of Münster, Germany, in 1983, and became a research associate at the Department of Ophthalmology at the University of Duisburg-Essen, Germany.
+Professor Pauleikhoff was awarded his medical degree from the University of Münster, Germany, in 1983, and became a research associate at the Department of Ophthalmology at the University of Duisburg-Essen, Germany.
 He then specialised in retinal diseases and completed his residency in 1988.
-Afterwards, he started an 18-month fellowship in medical retina with Professor Alan C. Bird and Professor John Marshall at the University College London Institute of Ophthalmology / Moorfields Eye Hospital, in London, UK.
+Afterwards, he started an 18-month fellowship in medical retina with Professor Alan C. Bird and Professor John Marshall at the University College London Institute of Ophthalmology/Moorfields Eye Hospital, in London, UK.

-Professor Pauleikhoff’s main research activities focus on the pathogenesis, phenotyping and treatment of age-related macular degeneration (AMD).
+Professor Pauleikhoff’s main research activities focus on the pathogenesis, phenotyping and treatment of AMD.
 He is principal investigator for various interventional clinical trials in AMD, diabetic retinopathy and retinal vein occlusion, and has received many scientific grants for basic science and clinical investigations.
 He serves on the editorial boards of several scientific ophthalmological journals and is an elected board member of the German Ophthalmological Society.
-He was elected President of the German Retina Society for the period 2012–2016, having served on the board of this society as a Vice-President for the previous 4 years.
-Professor Pauleikhoff has authored over 150 publications in peer-reviewed journals, is Editor/Co-editor on several books on macular diseases, and has delivered several honorary lectures.
+He was elected President of the German Retina Society for the period 2012–2016 and re-elected as president in 2016 for another 4-year term, having served on the board of this society as a Vice-President for the previous 4 years.
+Professor Pauleikhoff has authored 180 publications in peer-reviewed journals, is Editor/Co-editor on several books on macular diseases, and has delivered several honorary lectures.

 Dr Francisco J. Rodríguez, MD

-Dr Rodríguez is the Scientific Director of the Fundación Oftalmológica Nacional and Chair of the Department of Ophthalmology at Universidad del Rosario School of Medicine in Bogotá, Colombia.
+Dr Rodríguez is the Chair of the Fundación Oftalmológica Nacional and Chairman of the Department of Ophthalmology at Universidad del Rosario School of Medicine in Bogotá, Colombia.
 He received his medical degree from the Universidad del Rosario School of Medicine in 1986, and carried out his ophthalmology residency at the Fundación Oftalmológica Nacional.
-Dr Rodríguez then completed a vitreoretinal surgical fellowship at the Jules Stein Eye Institute of the University of California, Los Angeles, CA, USA; a medical retina fellowship at the Manhattan Eye, Ear and Throat Hospital in New York, NY, USA; and an electrophysiology / hereditary retinal diseases fellowship at Bascom Palmer Eye Institute of the University of Miami Leonard M. Miller School of Medicine, FL, USA.
+Dr Rodríguez then completed a vitreoretinal surgical fellowship at the Jules Stein Eye Institute of the University of California, Los Angeles, USA; a medical retina fellowship at the Manhattan Eye, Ear and Throat Hospital in New York, USA; and an electrophysiology/hereditary retinal diseases fellowship at Bascom Palmer Eye Institute of the University of Miami Leonard M. Miller School of Medicine, Florida.